mozilla/addon-sdk/packages/addon-kit/docs/panel.md

 Panels have associated content scripts, which are JavaScript scripts that have access to the content loaded into the panels.
-An add-on can specify one or more content scripts to load for a panel, and the add-on can communicate with those scripts via an asynchronous message passing API.
+An add-on can specify one or more content scripts to load for a panel, and the add-on can communicate with those scripts via an asynchronous event emitter API.
 See [Working with Content Scripts](dev-guide/addon-development/web-content.html) for more information.